Bug report #17603

 The areas in the second table are related to the current CRS while the areas in the first table continue to be referred to the previous CRS despite the function $area is called after the CRS has changed.

-#5 Updated by Geo Dev almost 2 years ago
+#5 Updated by Geo Dev over 2 years ago

 - Status changed from Feedback to Open